Lea Michele Is Engaged to Zandy Reich

 Last July, an insider told E!
 News that they were friends first and then more.
 "They have been friends for a while and started dating recently," the source said at the time.

-Previously Lea dated Cory Monteith, who died on July 13, 2013, and iZombie star Robert Buckley.
+Previously Lea dated Cory Monteith, who died on July 13, 2013, and iZombie star Robert Buckley and Matthew Paetz.

 Unlike the actors Michele has dated in the past, Reich is a businessman who has spent years working in finance and fashion, including his most recent position at All Year Round.
 He also has an Ivy League education as he graduated with a bachelor's degree in economics from University of Pennsylvania and also attended UPenn's prestigious Wharton School of Business.